visulate/visulate-for-oracle/README.md

 9. (Optional) edit the `src/environments/environment.ts` file if the API server is running on a different port.
 9. Run `ng serve` from the client directory to start the Angular client
 9. Navigate to `localhost:4200` in a browser window to view the result.

+## Testing
+1. Run `npm test` from the project root to test the API server
+2. Run `ng test` from the client directory to run unit tests for the client